 Raising concerns (whistleblowing)

-The importance of raising concerns at work in the public interest is recognised by employers, staff, trade unions and the general public.
-The SPF believe that it is incredibly important that there is an open environment in NHS workplaces, where staff feel confident to raise concerns about poor quality care and that management, staff and their trade unions work together in partnership to use this invaluable feedback to improve the services the NHS provides.
+The SPF encourages open environments in NHS workplaces, where staff feel confident to raise concerns about poor quality care and this feedback is used to improve the services the NHS provides.

-On 1 April 2016, NHS Improvement and NHS England launched the first national, integrated whistleblowing policy, that helps to standardise the way NHS organisations support staff who raise concerns.
-The policy was one of a number of recommendations of the review by Sir Robert Francis into whistleblowing in the NHS, to help normalise the raising of concerns for the benefit of all staff and patients.
+On 1 April 2016, NHS England and NHS Improvement launched a national, integrated whistleblowing policy to help standardise the way NHS organisations support staff who raise concerns.
+The policy sets out:

 - who can raise a concern